AI Doesn't Hallucinate About Your Product

 Let me draw the distinction sharply, because everything depends on it.

 Hallucination: The AI invents information that doesn’t exist in any source.
 It fabricates a feature, creates a fake customer, or invents a pricing tier.
-This is a model problem.
-Better models, better retrieval, better prompt engineering - these reduce hallucination.
+This is a model problem. prompts, and engineering: these reduce hallucination.
 And the AI industry is making genuine progress on this front.

 Here’s why source error is more dangerous:

 Hallucinations are often detectable.
 An AI that invents a feature called “QuantumSync” when no such feature exists produces output that a knowledgeable human can catch.
-The fabrication is novel - it has no match in reality, so it triggers a cognitive flag.
+The fabrication is unique, with no match in reality.

 Source errors are nearly undetectable.
 An AI that says “our pricing starts at $49/seat” when the current price is $55/seat is producing output that matches something the company actually said at some point.
 It reads as plausible.
 It passes every quality filter except one: is it still current?
 And that question requires knowledge that the AI doesn’t have and that most humans won’t bother to verify, because the output looks correct.

-According to Stanford’s HELM benchmark, RAG-based systems reduce hallucination by 70-80% compared to non-RAG baselines - but introduce a new error category: “source staleness errors,” which account for 15-25% of inaccurate outputs in production RAG deployments (Stanford HELM Benchmark, 2025).
+According to Stanford’s HELM benchmark, RAG-based systems reduce hallucination by 70-80% compared to non-RAG baselines; however, they introduce a new error category. which account for 15-25% of inaccurate outputs in production RAG deployments (Stanford HELM Benchmark, 2025).
 The industry optimized for one problem and uncovered a different, more structural one.

 How Source Error Propagates